Heterogeneous Agent Collaborative Reinforcement Learning: Heterogeneous Agent Collaborative Policy Optimization

 Importance sampling is commonly used to correct distributional mismatches between samples generated by different policies.
 Following GSPO, we adopt a sequence-level importance ratio and extend it to the heterogeneous multi-agent setting.
 When updating agent $k$ at step $t$, for a response $y_{t,i}^{(j)}$ generated by agent $j$, we define

+Here, $L_k$ and $L_j$ respectively represent the length of response $y_{t,i}^{(j)}$ under tokenizers of agent k and j.
 For combinations of heterogeneous agents that satisfy Definition~\ref{definition: Heterogeneous Model} with incompatible tokenizers, we detokenize the response into text and retokenize it using the target agent's tokenizer.
 Through sequence-level normalization, the slight length discrepancies arising from re-tokenization become negligible.
+The experiment shows that on the MATH training set, the tokenizers of Qwen and Llama differ in the number of tokens produced for the same reasoning (700 tokens average) by only 4\%.

 In heterogeneous settings, inter-agent policy discrepancies can be much larger than on-policy updates, making direct use of this ratio overly aggressive.
 To mitigate this issue, we introduce a non-gradient exponential reweighting: